 One thing that many new traders find hard, is to find sources and inspiration for trading ideas.
 We recommend that you do two things:

 - Watch the Market- Have a look at a chart and see if you manage to discover anything that interests you.
 Load up indicators and see how they react to price movements.
-Just playing around with charts will spark a lot of great ideas!
+Just playing around with charts will spark and support a lot of great ideas!

 - Browse Trading Forums- Even if most of the things you find in trading forums don’t work as presented, it’s a great source of inspiration.
 Take the concepts you read about and tweak them to suit you better!